 Organizations are always looking at ways to improve their operations, as optimizing outdated, underperforming processes can provide measurable benefits.
 Customer service, production times, effective use of resources -- these are all functions that companies want to make as efficient as possible in order to raise productivity.
 These positive changes can eliminate excess waste, reduce needless expenditures and help increase revenues.

-Online degree programs in operations management typically feature foundational courses in accounting practices, supply chain efficiency, and process design and layout.
+Online business degree programs in operations management typically feature foundational courses in accounting practices, supply chain efficiency, and process design and layout.
 Those pursuing a graduate degree tend to study more advanced topics, such as statistical quality control, spreadsheet modeling, international business and managerial economics.
 These skills may help degree holders move into positions at large corporations, nonprofit organizations or any other entity that is concerned with streamlining their production and processes.

-Available Online Operations Management Degree Programs
+Choosing the Right Online Operations Management Degree

 Associate Degree in Operations Management: Students enrolled in online associate programs can generally complete the degree in two years of full-time study.
 Topics may include process analysis and control, project management, business statistics and supply chain management.
 In addition to the fundamentals of operations management, students usually take general education courses in order to complete their associate degree.
 These classes can include mathematics, communications, history, English composition, and social and natural sciences.
 Graduates may be able to enter the workforce once they earn their degree, or they can apply their credits towards a bachelor's degree at a four-year institution.